Dasharo/docs/docs/osf-trivia-list/dasharo.md

 identify issues and improve the firmware.
 However, in case of a security embargo, the results can be kept under a strict but well-defined policy, ensuring the security of the firmware.

-3mdeb supports and maintains DCP-approved firmware through Dasharo Support Package (DSP) and Dasharo Enterprise Package (DEP).
-These packages offer essential services like porting to new platforms, developing device drivers, debugging, and fixing bugs.
-Companies can rely on 3mdeb's expertise to ensure their systems remain secure, up-to-date, and reliable.

 ### Future work